ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Restored environment reflection intensity from consoles
 - Added an option to restore the more reflective cars from consoles
 - Fixed incorrect water and post processing noise tiling on quality levels other than medium
+- Now "Display" background's game render area width keeps the same as "Graphics" in the pause menu
 - Remove free cam boundary limits in the video editor
 - Added an option to display NPC's health on the reticle when playing with keyboard and mouse
 - Crosshair will appear in the first person view on Annihilator and Buzzard when playing with controller